-Need to send a pitch to the hiring manager but don’t know who the hiring manager is?
-Here is how to find them.
+Need to send a pitch to a company but don’t know who the decision maker is?
+Here is how to find the hiring manager.

 Go to the company’s website – do they have an about or team page?